maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### 3. Conclusion

 1-D_f and I_AB are qualitatively correlated but quantitatively non-parallel.
 At L=16, 1-D_f increases by 272% while I_AB increases by only 34%.
-This indicates that D_f and I_AB are two independent information-theoretic quantities and cannot replace each other.
+This indicates that D_f and I_AB are two independent information-theoretic quantities.

 ---